salmaamer1/Speaking-Pages-App-Graduation-Project-/README.md

-**NOTE:**
-The Demo of this projct  is in releases and code will be released soon.
 # Speaking Pages App
 An online community for readers and books using AI.
 Our innovative platform transforms the way you read, connect, and enjoy books.
 With our